n-sipho/websocket-server/README.md

 ## API Endpoints

-- `POST /process-audio`: Process an audio file, recognize the song, and store it.
+- `POST /audio`: Process audio bytes, recognize the song, and store it.

 ## Contributing